3.6 engine v6

-Dodge 3.6 Firing Order
+3.6 Engine Firing Order Sequence

 The Pentastar 3.6 engine is one of the most popular engines that is used in a wide range of Dodge and Chrysler and Jeep vehicles.
+This engine first debuted in 2011 and is still the go-to engine for Dodge and Chrysler vehicles.

 What makes this engine unique and special is the fact that it is an all-aluminum, 24-valve, dual overhead camshaft engine. which is designed for both reliability and power (305 hp and 270 lb-ft of torque).